sdil/personal-blog/content/about/index.md

 - Lead a team of 4 developers and tester to:
   - Build a VOD feature into our OTT platform in Django
-  - Integrated billing system with our Django app
+  - Integrate an external billing system with our Django app
-  - Rewrite our Django app frontend with a new internal UI Kit
+  - Rewrite our Django app frontend with a new internal UI Kit and jQuery
-  - Build a log collection and data analytic feature.
-Successfully deployed to over 400 edge servers globally
+  - Build a log collection and data analytic feature and successfully deployed to over 400 edge servers globally
-- Setup on-prem Kubernetes clusters and implement GitOps for our Django app to improve developers productivity
+- Setup on-prem Kubernetes clusters and implemented GitOps for our Django app to improve developers productivity
-- Setup data analytic pipelines using RabbitMiQ, Syslog BigQuery and Elasticsearch, ingesting over 1GB of log data per day
+- Setup data analytic pipelines using RabbitMQ, Syslog, BigQuery and Elasticsearch, ingesting over 1GB of log data per day
-- Setup internal monitoring system for 400 of our edge servers using Grafana, InfluxDB and Netdata
+- Setup internal monitoring system for 400 of our edge servers globally using Grafana, InfluxDB and Netdata
-- Involve in the effort to update our codebase from Python 2.7 to Python 3.5
+- Involved in the effort to update our codebase from Python 2.7 to Python 3.5
 - Appointed as **Technical Account Manager (TAM)** for 3 key CDN customers
 - Trained our support teams in Utah, USA and Lviv, Ukraine with CDN & OTT technologies
 - Mentored 2 new comers in the team